How to Setup Jenkins Build Agents on Kubernetes Pods

 Jenkins pod agent environment variables

 All the build steps from the Jenkinsfile run on that pod.
-Once the build is complete, the pod will get terminated automatically.
-There are also options to retain the build pod.
+Once the build is complete, the pod will be terminated automatically.
+However, there are also options to retain the build pod.

-The Jenkins Kubernetes plugin takes care of all the communication from Jenkins to the Kubernetes cluster.
+The Jenkins Kubernetes plugin handles all the communication from Jenkins to the Kubernetes cluster.

 Setting Up Jenkins Build Pods On Kubernetes